ynotstartups/notes/notes/boardgame.md

 ## Board Game To Try Next

+- Puerto Rico, similar gameplay with argicola
-The Castles Of Burgundy
+- The Castles Of Burgundy

-Agricola - complex and long game
+- Agricola - complex and long game

 ## Board Game Not Considering